-Take a look at our Shadow of the Tomb Raider review for more information.
+Read our full Shadow of the Tomb Raider review

 Set at the height of the Spanish Flu epidemic in 1918 London, you play as Dr. Jonathan Reid, a renowned doctor, scientist and now, vampire.
 You're tasked with helping the 60 night-dwelling residents of London stay healthy, while also trying to find out where the virus originated - and how to stop it from spreading.

 If you’re looking for a semi-open world, story-focused RPG, Vampyr is a solid option.
 It offers in-depth conversation options, game-changing choices to make and an intriguing storyline full of plot twists and betrayal.